vadanrod14/RA.Aid/docs/docs/configuration/thinking-models.md

 5. **Provide clear instructions**: When the model's thinking seems off-track, provide clearer instructions in your next prompt to guide its reasoning process.

+## See Also

+- [Expert Model Configuration](./expert-model.md) - Learn about the expert model which leverages thinking capabilities for complex reasoning tasks